 Top 7 Tips for Getting Kids into the Garden

-Gardening with children is a very rewarding experience, as long as you can get them out there!
-Melinda Myers, the author of Can’t Miss Small Space Gardening, joins us today to share her top 7 tips for getting kids out into the garden!
+Gardening with children is a very rewarding experience, as long as you can get them out there in the first place!
+Melinda Myers, the author of Can’t Miss Small Space Gardening, joins us today to share her top 7 tips for getting kids into the garden!

 Keep kids busy as you improve their health and focus with the help of gardening.
 Research has shown that kids connected to nature and gardens are more focused, suffer less problems with ADHD and score better on tests.
 Furthermore, girls who are raised in a landscaped environment are more confident.